Vietnam.vn - Nền tảng quảng bá Việt Nam

 Experts also note that many other jobs are attractive to teachers because of low unemployment or the ability to work remotely.
 In addition, some teachers say student behavior has worsened, especially since the pandemic, making their jobs more difficult.

 Many school leaders are facing a double crisis: a shortage of teachers and a struggle to recruit new ones.
-Nationwide, the number of teacher education students is expected to be between 400,000 and 440,000 between 2014 and 2022, but that is still far below the 2009 level of more than 680,000, according to a report from the Center for Education Policy Evaluation and Analysis, released in early March.
+Nationwide, the number of teacher training students is expected to be between 400,000 and 440,000 between 2014 and 2022, but that is still far below the 2009 level of more than 680,000, according to a report from the Center for Education Policy Evaluation and Analysis, released in early March.

 In North Carolina, Superintendent Whitney Oakley said it has long been difficult to recruit math, science and special education teachers.
 Now elementary school teachers are in short supply.